Michael Parrish Endowment for Arts Education

 GRANT APPLICATION PROCESS:

 The Michael Parrish Endowment for Arts Education is looking for innovative, purposeful projects that facilitate arts engagement and enhance arts opportunities in all art forms (music, theatre, visual art and dance).
 All GCS K-12 students are welcome to apply.
 Applicants must include a GCS student with the sponsorship of their teacher.
-High school students can apply if they have a teacher letter.
-Elementary and middle school teachers can directly apply and collaborate with their students.
+Middle school and high school students can directly apply if they have a teacher letter.
+Elementary teachers can directly apply as long as projec directly invovles elementary students.
+Funding is up to $500 per awarded project, and exceptional projects will be considered for larger funding.

 The purposes for which funds may be used include but are not limited to: